SmKou/currency-exchanger/README.md

 ## **Description**

-Currency Exchanger is a web app that takes an amount of USD and one of five currencies to convert to.
-With the submitted data, the app makes an api call to get the most recent exchange rate.
+Currency Exchanger is a web app that takes an amount, a base currency and a target currency.
+The dropdowns are automatically populated with all available options from an api call to get the codes for all supported currencies.
+Upon clicking submit, with the submitted data, the app makes an api call to get the most recent exchange rate.
 If the request receives a response, the result is shown to the user, otherwise an error is displayed, stating the currency does not exist.
+Note that the defaults are 1, USD to EUR.

 ### **Under Consideration**

-- Load More Currencies: Populate select elem with all available currency types
-- Convert currency to and from other currencies
 - Cache API results

 ## **Complete Setup**